collective/Products.remember/README.txt

 is working correctly, then you can upgrade to Remember 1.1 and Plone 3 with little problem.

-For questions and support, please see the remember mailing list: http://www.openplans.org/projects/remember/lists/remember/
+For questions and support, please see the Remember mailing list: http://www.openplans.org/projects/remember/lists/remember/

 ============